CrystalAsia/rosetta/README.md

 rosetta
 =======

-Starter Plugin with Twig Tools.
+Starter Plugin for CraftCMS (http://builtwithcraft.com/) with Twig Extensions.

 Right now it's just bare bones with no example methods.
 The goal would be to have a mini example plugin listing entries and showing off examples of the Craft button groups, drag and drop etc so it's easy to implement via copy paste.